 Biryani is a rice dish originating in India and South Asia.
 It is cooked in layers with spices, basmati rice, meat (chicken, lamb, beef, etc.), seafood, vegetables, and other ingredients.

-At first glance, it resembles curry pilaf, but it is characterized by its different cooking method.
+At first glance, it resembles dishes like curry pilaf, but its defining characteristic is the different cooking method.

-The name “Biryani” comes from the Persian words ‘birian’ (to roast or fry) and “beryan” (roasted food).
-Therefore, it is widely believed that Biryani originated from Persian cuisine.
+The name “Biryani” originates from the Persian words ‘birian’ (to roast or stir-fry) and “beryan” (roasted food).
+Therefore, it is widely believed to have its roots in Persian cuisine.

 The History of Biryani